benjymous/annotations/sandman/sandman.44.md

 - #### Panel 3

-  The Corinthian is wrongly colored white.
+  Another coloring error - The Corinthian is wrongly colored white in early editions.

 - #### Panel 6